Bidding war for UK supermarket chain Morrisons heats up

 The news of the new offer and the possibility of a continuation in the bidding war buoyed Morrisons’ share price.
 In morning trading in London, it was up 4.3% at 291.20 pence.

-Morrisons is Britain’s fourth-largest retailer, employing about 110,000 people in nearly 500 stores and over 300 gas stations.
+Morrisons is Britain’s fourth-largest food retailer, employing about 110,000 people in nearly 500 stores and over 300 gas stations.

 The new offer comes a week after CD&R was given an extended deadline until Friday afternoon by British regulators to table a bid or walk away.
 CD&R had originally been turned down by the Morrisons board, which said a potential 5.5 billion-pound bid “significantly undervalued Morrisons and its future prospects.”